 About the New Zealand Secondary Students' Choir

-The national choir for secondary school students, aged 13 to 18 years, the New Zealand Secondary Students Choir has about 60 members, auditioned every second year.
+The national choir for secondary school students, aged 13 to 18 years, the New Zealand Secondary Students Choir has up to 60 members, with auditions held every second year.
 We gather each school holidays for a week of rehearsals and concerts throughout the country, culminating in a tour to an international choir festival or competition.

 NZSSC performs a wide variety of music, including works from New Zealand's top composers.